TV Entertainment Centers

 The Result

-The scaffolding came down, the drop cloths came up, and what was left was exactly what this Middlebourne home needed.
+The scaffolding came down.
+The drop cloths came up.
+And what was left was exactly what this Middlebourne home needed.

 After: TV Entertainment Centers by AVP Construction JAX in Middlebourne, St. Johns, FL